ablax/teslaview/README.md

 ## Acknowledgments

 - Inspired by [sentrycam.video](https://sentrycam.video/)
-- Built for Tesla owners to easily view their dashcam and sentry footage
+- Built for Tesla owners to easily view, edit, and create custom clips from their dashcam and sentry footage
 - Uses Font Awesome for icons
 - Modern CSS Grid and Flexbox for responsive layouts
+- HTML5 Canvas and MediaRecorder API for video processing

 ## Support